-Forget memories of cheap sheets with naff imitation wood or stone patterns, today’s luxury vinyl tile (LVT) offerings come really quite close to looking like the real thing.
-That said, there are great printed roll vinyl flooring options too, which are cheaper and a great choice for those wanting to print pattern or colour to their floor.
+Water resistant, durable and warm underfoot, luxury vinyl tiles (LVT) tick many boxes.
+Forget memories of cheap sheets with naff imitation wood or stone patterns, today’s LVT offerings come really quite close to looking like the real thing.

 Luxury vinyl tiles cost about £30–40/m², while decent vinyl or linoleum (a vinyl type material made from natural materials bound together with linseed oil), can cost £20/m² or less.

 - Softer and warmer underfoot than stone or porcelain